 - Strategic thinking.
 Your job is to get a message across to an intended audience and make that message resonate with them.
 This requires a lot of thinking, researching and strategizing.

 - Creativity.
-Oh, yeah: that.
-Creativity is important, but it doesn’t rank any higher than any of the other traits on this list.
+Oh, yeah: that. 🙂 Creativity is important, but it doesn’t rank any higher than any of the other traits on this list.
 There are plenty of copywriters who are “creative” but lack in a couple of these other characteristics and can’t find work.
+Reminder: creativity doesn’t mean clever or witty.
+It means you can look at problems from several angles and determine which is the best solution.

 - Pleasantness.
 People don’t want to work with jerks, plain and simple.
 Be nice, friendly and professional and you’re already ahead of the game.